 - Insufficient funds: if you try to release a print job when you don’t have enough funds to cover it, you may receive this error.
 Check your balance in MyWharton or in PennCash.
 If appropriate, add more funds to PennCash.

 - Printer disconnected: Check that the ethernet cable is connected to the printer.

 - System-wide issue: If the billing system run by Penn is unavailable, you may get this error and not be able to print.
 Contact Wharton Student Support to report the issue and request a printout of your document.

 - Invalid or Inactive PennCard: If your card is currently inactive (just recently created) or you have a second PennCard issued in your name, you may receive this error.
 Please contact the PennCard Center (2nd floor of the bookstore).

 - Card Hold: If the error displayed on the printer mentions that your card may not be used until the hold expires, reach out to the PennCard center (2nd floor of the bookstore).
 They can assist you.

 Error in printer charge

-If your document did not print or there was a problem with the printout but you were charged anyway, please contact the Student Support Office with the following information:
+If your document did not print or there was a problem with the printout, but you were charged anyway, please contact the Student Computing Office with the following information: